cozy/cozy-stack/docs/shared-drives.md

 ### POST /sharings/drives

-Creates a new shared drive from an existing folder.
-This is an alternative to the manual process of creating a sharing with `drive: true` - it automatically validates the folder and creates the sharing with appropriate rules.
+Creates a new shared drive.
+The endpoint supports two mutually exclusive modes:

+- pass `folder_id` to convert an existing folder into a shared drive
+- pass `name` to create a new folder under the Shared Drives root and share it

-The folder must:
+When `folder_id` is used, the folder must:

 - Exist and be a directory (not a file)
 - Not be a system folder (root, trash, shared-with-me, shared-drives, no-longer-shared)